atlaschiew/build-bitcoin-php-mysql/README.md

   hash                 # Current block hash difficulty           # A rate to balance block generation spped, difficulty rate down when block generation is fast or converse target               # A target to hit in order to solve the POW puzzle, if hash <= target then the block is mined successfully chainWork            # Chainwork is accumulated from block to block.
-Miner will only mine the block and add on to the most chain work chain. nonce                # An answer to the POW puzzle
+New mined block will add onto the chain with most chain work. nonce                # An answer to the POW puzzle

-blockTxIns
-  id
-  address
+blockTxIns             # Could be reproduce from `blocks.data`, This table is for quick query usage id                   # Auto-increment primary id address
   txId
   blockHash
   blockIndex